TronPaul/http-puglj/README.md

 ### Requirements

-* java
+* jdk
 * lein

 ### Running a dev server

-    lein ring server
+    lein run

-This will start a development server on port 3000.
+This will start a development server on port 8080.
 It will also autoreload on code changes.

 ## Deployment